Red letter day: Anglican tradition

+Historically, "black letter days" in the Anglican calendar (minor saints and commemorations) did not have special liturgical provisions in the 1662 prayer book, though they were noted for historical and devotional purposes.
+On red letter days, it was traditionally expected that the Holy Communion would be celebrated, and in many jurisdictions, these were also legal public holidays during which secular work was discouraged.

+Roman Catholic and other Western usage

+While the specific phrase "red letter day" is most common in English-speaking countries with an Anglican heritage, the practice of highlighting significant feasts in red is universal across Western Christian liturgy.
+In the General Roman Calendar, the highest-ranking feasts—solemnities and feast days—correspond to the concept of red letter days.

+In medieval Europe, these were "days of obligation" (festum fori), where the faithful were required to attend Mass and abstain from servile work.
+Although modern liturgical printing often uses various colors or bold fonts, the historical distinction remains a foundational element of hagiography and the organisation of the liturgical year.

 Legal

-On red letter days, judges of the English High Court (King's Bench Division) wear, at sittings of the Court of Law, their scarlet robes (see court dress).
+On red letter days, judges of the High Court of England and Wales (King's Bench Division) wear, at sittings of the Court of Law, their scarlet robes (see court dress).
 Red letter days for these purposes are a fixed selection of saints' days (sometimes coinciding with the traditional start or end dates of the legal terms during which sittings of the High Court take place) and of national celebrations, mostly associated with senior members of the British royal family (and, therefore, changing from generation to generation).

 Current red letter days in the United Kingdom

 The list of red letter days currently observed in the United Kingdom (and on which, if a weekday, judges of the English High Court (King's Bench Division) traditionally wear, at sittings of the Court of Law, their scarlet robes) is as follows: